jmusila/Stack-Overflow/README.md

 cd path/to/directory-your-directory
 - git clone https://github.com/jonathanmusila/Stack-Overflow.git
 - cd to StackOverflow and cd to UI
-- using your favourite browser open the file index.html

 ## Testing
-Manually, open the Postman and test all the endpoints.
+Using your favourite browser open the file index.html

 ## Built With
 * HTML, CSS, JAVASCRIPT